foothing/laravel-simple-pageviews/README.md

 To date, it has been tested with Laravel up to 5.5 and PHP 7.

+> **IMPORTANT** If you are upgrading from previous 0.x version please [read the release notes](https://github.com/foothing/laravel-simple-pageviews/releases/tag/1.0.0).

 This package is meant for simple request tracking and not for in-depth traffic analysis.
 Features: